mcp-server-plugin

 JetBrains MCP Server Plugin

-The JetBrains MCP (Model Context Protocol) Server Plugin enables integration between Large Language Models (LLMs) and JetBrains IDEs, providing a server-side implementation for handling MCP requests and allowing for custom tool extensions.
+JetBrains MCP (Model Context Protocol) Server Plugin enables seamless integration between Large Language Models (LLMs) and JetBrains IDEs.
+This plugin provides the server-side implementation for handling MCP requests and exposes extension points for implementing custom tools.

 Prerequisites